adriand/dotfiles/README.md

 this will:

-1. check out the git submodules (vim, zsh, luakit plugins)
+1. check out the git submodules and update them if you've checked out a branch
 2. create symlinks (see "folder structure" below)
 3. install the required system-wide ruby gems
 4. install the proper font for powerline
 5. update luakit's adblock subscriptions
-6. compile anything we set up beforehand
+6. compile anything that needs compiling

 the bootstrap script is idempotent and you can run it again to update symlinks and vim plugins.  you may need to run it as root.